Foat/foat.github.io/_posts/articles/2014-11-23-surface-prediction.md

 ## Introduction
 This is the home page for my "Surface prediction for a single image of urban scenes" paper.
 The paper will be published soon.

-The sorce code and annotated data available on [github](https://github.com/foat/surface-prediction/).
+The source code and annotated data available on [github](https://github.com/foat/surface-prediction/).

 If you use the software or annotated data, please cite the paper (citation will be updated after publication in LNCS):